ArticlesHow To

 How To Spot A Fake Gibson Les Paul - Trapezoid Fret Markers

-The Gibson Les Paul Tune-O-Matic bridge posts are another area you will need to inspect closely.
-A genuine guitar will have slim posts with a smooth, rounded head.
-If you see a Gibson Les Paul with a wide bridge post and large, flathead-screw tops, there is a strong chance it isn’t genuine.
-If the guitar is being sold as brand new, it is definitely counterfeit, however on a used guitar, there is always a chance there have been aftermarket additions to a real instrument.
-So keep an eye out for all the signs.
+The Tune-O-Matic bridge posts are another area that you will specifically need to inspect.
+A genuine guitar will have slim posts with a smooth, rounded head to it.
+If you see a Gibson Les Paul with a wide bridge post and large, flathead screw tops, there is a strong chance it isn’t genuine.
+If the guitar is being sold as brand new, it is definitely counterfeit, however, on a used guitar, there is always a chance that there have been aftermarket additions to a real instrument, so pay close attention to all of the signs.

 Pickup Selector Switch